 Our David Thomas is buried in a hero's grave, at the San Jacinto state park, in the de Zevala Cemetery.
-Texas has listed David Thomas' birth date erroneously, at

-Texas.
+Texas has listed David Thomas' birth date erroneously, at least according to our records, as 1801.
+Sam Houston and David Thomas each signed the Texas Declaration of Independence as being from Refugio, Texas.
+Their signatures are adjacent on the document.
+Sam Houston read law at Maryville College, Maryville, Tennessee.
+This makes me wonder if that's where our David Thomas studied law, but that's mere speculation.
+As mentioned, our David Thomas was both Secretary of War and 1st attorney general ad interim of the Republic of Texas.
 He died, I thought, in the de Zavala home at San Jacinto, Texas, from an injury received around the time of the Runaway Scrape; but Texas official entries debate whether he was killed immediately or was carried injured to the private home.
 I hope to see what I've been told, that David Thomas' handwriting at the Texas State Archives became steadily more shaky as the Mexican army approached. -It's ironic to think that by the late 1800s General Santa Ana was up in New York City peddling questionable bonds and other securities.

-I got the following McCorkle family in Virginia information from Mark

-Freeman's Roots Web pages, 2003 A.D.
+I got the following McCorkle family in Virginia information from Mark Freeman's Roots Web pages, 2003 A.D.
 These data place the McCorkle family in the same area (Lexington, Virginia) as the family of Sam Houston, which might explain why David Thomas and Sam Houston seemed to appear in Texas at the same places until David Thomas was killed heading toward San Jacinto Battlefield, Texas.
 For example, Sam Houston & David Thomas signed their names side by side to the Texas Declaration of Independence and listed themselves each as representing Refugio, Texas:

-I pulled the following information regarding Rockbridge County, Virginia,
+I pulled the following information regarding Rockbridge County, Virginia, from Mark Freeman's web pages:

-'''

-from Mark Freeman's web pages:

-Rebecca Anderson

-5

-McNutt (John

-4th Generation

-, Alexander

-3rd Generation

-Alexander

-2nd Generation

-, John

-1st generation One

-MacNauchtan) was born circa 1755 in

-Augusta Co., Va, & died Jan 1818 in Rockbridge Co., Va.
-She married (1

-st

-) a JOHN

-MCCORKLE in 1772 in Rockbridge Co., VA.
-John McCorkle was born 1750 in

-Rockbridge Co., Va, and died 1781 from the Revolutionary War Battle in

-Cowpens.
-She married (2

-nd

-) Arthur Glasgow ca. 1782; Glasgow born ca.1750 in

-Scotland; d..
-May 1822 Rockbridge Co., Va. "
+Rebecca Anderson McNutt (John4th Generation, Alexander3rd Generation, Alexander2nd Generation, John1st generation One MacNauchtan) was born circa 1755 in Augusta Co., Va, & died Jan 1818 in Rockbridge Co., Va.
+She married (1st) a JOHN MCCORKLE in 1772 in Rockbridge Co., VA.
+John McCorkle was born 1750 in Rockbridge Co., Va, and died 1781 from the Revolutionary War Battle in Cowpens.
+She married (2nd) Arthur Glasgow ca. 1782; Glasgow born ca.1750 in Scotland; d..May 1822 Rockbridge Co., Va. "

-Mark Freeman lists the children of Rebecca McNutt and JOHN MC
+Mark Freeman lists the children of Rebecca McNutt and JOHN MC CORKLE as:

-CORKLE as:

-"64 i.
-Rev. Alexander

-'''

-'''

-McCorkle, born 07 Aug 1773 in Rockbridge Co., VA; died 01 Mar
+" 64 i.
+Rev. Alexander McCorkle, born 07 Aug 1773 in Rockbridge Co., VA; died 01 Mar 1851.

-1851.

 "65 ii.
-Rebecca McCorkle, born 03 May 1781 in Rockbridge Co., VA; died

-11 Feb 1862 in Grant Co., Indiana.
-Rebecca McCorkle married Joseph C.

-Walker 19 Apr 1804 in Rockbridge Co., VA; Joseph C. Walker, born 13 Oct
+Rebecca McCorkle, born 03 May 1781 in Rockbridge Co., VA;died 11 Feb 1862 in Grant Co., Indiana.
+Rebecca McCorkle married Joseph C. Walker 19 Apr 1804 in Rockbridge Co., VA; Joseph C. Walker, born 13 Oct 1782.

-1782.

-Mark Freeman then lists the children of Rebecca McNutt by her 2
+Mark Freeman then lists the children of Rebecca McNutt by her 2nd husband, Arthur Glasgow:

-nd

-husband, Arthur

-Glasgow:

 "66 i.

-Joseph

-6

-Glasgow, born 14 Oct 1783 in "Green Forest", near Lexington,

-Rockbridge, Va; died in Rockbridge Co., Va.
+Joseph Glasgow, born 14 Oct 1783 in "Green Forest", near Lexington, Rockbridge, Va; died in Rockbridge Co., Va.

 "67 ii.

-John Glasgow, born 1785. "
+John Glasgow, born 1785."

-109

 Mark Freeman lists the following information about the surname Morrison.
-[I

-searched because Margaret Morrison McCorkle was née Margaret
+[I searched because Margaret Morrison McCorkle was née Margaret Morrison]:

-Morrison]:

-"Sarah

-5

-Walker (John

-'''

-, Henry

-, James

-) was b.
-1755

-in Derry Twp., Lancaster, Pennvylvania, and d.
+"Sarah Walker (John, Henry, James, Robert) was b.
+1755 in Derry Twp., Lancaster, Pennvylvania, and d.
 30 Oct 1798.
 She married William Morrison after1782, William Morrison being the son of Samuel Morrison and Mercy Mayse.
 Wm.was born 1747 in Bucks Co., Pa; died Aug 1810. "